AlexOSAdventurer/Alo2/README.md

 Usage
 ----
-As it is, you should change to the main directory of the repository and simply do a "make all", in which you will find an Alo.iso file in the build directory, ready to boot!
+As it is, you should change to the main directory of the repository and simply do a "make all", in which you will find an Alo2.iso file in the build directory, ready to boot!

 Dependencies
 ----